bitcoin-dinasty/dinasty/README.md

 A) `dinasty seed --codex32-id leet | encrypt >seed` piped to encrypted data, actual launch dices, terminated with return and ctrl-d
 A) `cat seed | decrypt` put passphrase, will be requested once per session, `killall gpg-agent` to remove it from memory
-B) `cat - | encrypt >seed` input the seed from machine A so that the seed is saved in the other machine too
+B) `cat - | encrypt >seed` input MANUALLY the seed from machine A so that the seed is saved in the other machine too

 A,B) `decrypt seed | dinasty xkey m/0h | encrypt >owner_xkey`
 A,B) `decrypt owner_key | dinasty descriptor | encrypt >owner_descriptor`  both machine could have signer wallet
+A,B) `decrypt owner_descriptor | shasum -a 256` take note of descriptor hash, ensure they are the same on A,B

 A) `decrypt seed | dinasty xkey m/1h | encrypt >heir_xkey`
 A) `decrypt owner_key | dinasty descriptor --public | encrypt >owner_descriptor_public`